 Accommodation in the Huon Valley is an experience in itself, so by the late afternoon of Day 1, check-in and keep the rest of the evening free for relaxing at the property.
 Watch the sunset as you stoke up the wood fire, spend the evening under the stars in a jacuzzi.

 Essentially Tas is a collection of unique and handpicked luxury accommodation in Southern Tasmania; we spent two nights at the stunning Cape House Dover; a three bedroom turn of the century, fully renovated farmhouse, on 250 acres of private wilderness with views stretching over to Bruny Island.

 Planning tip: You could base yourself in one location for 4 nights, or split your time into two 2-night stays (use Dover for two nights as a base for the far south, and then Cygnet for North Eastern Huon).
-A unique extension is to spend your first or fifth night onboard the Danish sailing ketch Yukon.

 Worth highlighting (if you can get a booking!) is Villa Talia which is among the most premier luxury accommodation in Tasmania, and listed by Australian Traveller Magazine as one of the 100 Great Australian Holiday Homes.

 A deluxe boutique Holiday House on a private eight-acre property, you’ll check-in to complimentary bubbles and a Tasmanian cheese platter on arrival, with panoramic views over the Hartz Mountains to the south, and water views of the Huon River.

 An equally fabulous option for nights 3 & 4 in the ultra modern, sleek Cygnet Retreat (photo gallery below), a spacious 3 bedroom, 2 bathroom holiday home perched on a hill overlooking the rolling hills of Cygnet (think open plan living, chic furnishings, and a private 5 person hot tub).